kiarashsedghigh/Bench-CPU-GPU-PIR-Puzzle/README.md

 Each QPADL instantiation and puzzle generation module has its own dedicated folder inside the `src/` directory.
 Within these folders, you will find the corresponding **bash scripts** required to build and run the project.

+For QPDAL's `OOP` instantiation, we refer to the original implementation of CIP-PIR available [here](https://github.com/encryptogroup/cip-pir.git).